Working to Build Community

 The mission and purpose of Senior Citizen Games is to bridge the generation gap between senior citizens and college-aged students through friendly boardgame and cardgame competitions in a relaxing and comfortable environment.

 Hanging out with senior citizens is a blast at SMC.
-The Senior Citizen program travels to a local senior housing facility each week.
+The Senior Citizen program travels to a local senior housing facility.
 Volunteers play bingo, talk about current events and spend time with local seniors.
-In the fall, we also host a “Senior” Prom with music, food, and dancing – we even crown a King and Queen!
-Volunteers can join us once or sign up every week.
+We also host a “Senior” Prom with music, food, and dancing!
+Volunteers can join us once or as often as they’d like.

 Student Leader Contacts: Ava Lavigne ’26 (alavigne@mail.smcvt.edu); Kelsey Eastman ’26 (keastman@mail.smcvt.edu)

-The Milk with Dignity Program brings together farmworkers, farmers, buyers, and consumers to secure dignified working conditions and liveable wages for farmworkers within dairy supply chains.
+The Milk with Dignity Program brings together farmworkers, farmers, buyers, and consumers to secure dignified working conditions and livable wages for farmworkers within dairy supply chains.

 Our mission and purpose is to advocate for social justice, particularly in the context of hunger and homelessness, by raising awareness, directly addressing needs in the community, and facilitating the growth of relationships between volunteers and the community.